MarkSFrancis/e2e-testing/README.md

 In here, you can find unit testing and E2E testing samples, with smoke tests, auto-running unit tests via code watching, and best practice samples

-It uses tools like Jasmine, Protractor, Headless Chrome and Karma to power its testing suite.
+It uses Jasmine, Protractor, Headless Chrome and Karma to power its testing suite.
 You'll find samples of tests for components, entire pages, object creation, forms and more across this application.

 #### Unit Tests
 These are quick, light and focused tests that only cover a single component.